 Our Playbook Says:

 Awww, we love you, too, and can’t wait to welcome you back.
-If you’re looking for the latest in town, book a comfortable and affordable room at the brand-new Holiday Inn in the Main Street District.
-Walk to The Main Course at 1624 Main Street for a day of football and fun.
-They have a new taproom with craft beer, wine, cider and cocktails if you want to chill, or you can book a bay and get moving with interactive simulator golf and games or visit the Immersion art experience in the very same building!
-Don’t forget your Columbia SC favorites, like Mast General Store and Soda City Market are here, too, with safety and distancing measures in place.
+If you’re looking for the latest in town, book a comfortable and affordable room at the brand-new Courtyard Columbia Downtown at USC in the Main Street District.
+Walk to the locals' favorite, like Mast General Store and Soda City Market.

 The Situation: